Michelangelo phenomenon: Description of the model

-Components of the model
+Components

 Partner affirmation appears in the model as two different parts.
 Partner affirmation names how partners bring about aspects of the ideal self from the self.
 Partner perceptual affirmation describes how a partner's views of the self aligns with the self's view of their ideal self.
 A partner will show greater partner perceptual affirmation if they believe the self to be, or to be capable of being, the ideal self.
-In other words, Jay will show more perceptual affirmation if he sees his partner Kaylee, whose ideal self includes being competent as piano, as actually competent at piano or as capable of being competent at piano.
+In other words, Jay will show more perceptual affirmation if he sees his partner Kaylee, whose ideal self includes being competent at piano, as actually competent at piano or as capable of being competent at piano.
 Partner behavioral affirmation describes how a partner acts in a way that aligns with the ideal self.
 A partner, such as Jay, will show more partner behavioural affirmation if they act in a way such that Kaylee's ideal self can come forward, such as if he drives Kaylee to piano lessons.
 Self-movement toward the ideal self describes how the distance between the self and ideal self closes.
 Kaylee will experience self-movement toward the ideal self when she becomes more competent at piano.

 Note that both perceptual and behavioural aspects of partner affirmation can take place consciously or unconsciously.
 For example, someone with a partner who wants to be more sociable may consciously encourage them to spend more time with their friends, in an effort to help them meet this goal.
 This is conscious behavioural affirmation.
 On the other hand, knowing that sociability is a goal of their partner, someone may feel less apprehension when organising a social gathering in their space.
 This would inadvertently give the partner an opportunity to socialise and is an example of unconscious behavioural affirmation.

 These three components come together under two hypotheses which are part of the Michelangelo phenomenon.
 The partner affirmation hypothesis says that the more a partner's view of the self aligns with the ideal self, the more that partner will act in a way to bring out that ideal self.
 For example, the more Jay views Kaylee as being competent at piano, the more he will do things to elicit that view by way of positively enforcing her piano achievements or supporting her piano lessons.
 The movement toward ideal hypothesis says that the more the partner behaves in a way aligned with the ideal self, the more the self will become more like their ideal self.
 The more Jay acts in a way that aligns with Kaylee's ideal self of being competent at piano, the more Kaylee will increasingly become competent at piano.